Network Traffic Analysis

 PRTG Network Monitor: PRTG Network Monitor is a network monitoring solution that helps operators monitor network devices, bandwidth, servers, applications, and more.

-Elasticsearch, Logstash, and Kibana (ELK) Stack: The ELK Stack is a collection of open-source tools that enable operators to collect, store, and analyze log data from network devices, applications, and services.
+Elasticsearch, Logstash, and Kibana (ELK) Stack: The ELK Stack is a collection of open-source tools that enable network administrators to collect, store, and analyze log data from network devices, applications, and services.

 Best Practices for Network Traffic Analysis